 5. Always check the clearance section.
 Often times you can find a product with a heavy discount.
 Even better, if you have a coupon for that product, it can lead to free (or close to free)!

-6. Price match at Walmart.
-Walmart allows ‘price matching’ — meaning if you bring in the ad of a competitors store, they will match the sale price of that particular product.
+6. Price match.
+Many stores (such as Walmart and Target) allow ‘price matching’ — meaning if you bring in the ad of a competitors store, they will match the sale price of that particular product.

 Store Coupon Policies

 It’s always a good idea to print out a copy of the store coupon policies — just in case you get a new cashier that doesn’t want to accept your coupons.
 I’ve compiled a list of all the major retailers’ coupon policies for your convenience!